MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 For more information about the elements in this output, see:

-- Database: This value shows the number of buffers (pages) that have database content (data and index pages).
+- **Database**: This value shows the number of buffers (pages) that have database content (data and index pages).
-- Target: This value shows the target size of the buffer pool (buffer count).
+- **Target**: This value shows the target size of the buffer pool (buffer count).
 See Target Committed memory discussion in previous sections of this article.
-- Dirty: This value shows the pages that have database content and have been modified.
+- **Dirty**: This value shows the pages that have database content and have been modified.
 These buffers contain changes that must be flushed to disk typically by the checkpoint process.
-- In IO: This value shows the buffers that are waiting for a pending I/O operation.
+- **In IO**: This value shows the buffers that are waiting for a pending I/O operation.
 This means the contents of these pages is either being written to or read from storage.
-- Latched: This value shows the latched buffers.
+- **Latched**: This value shows the latched buffers.
 A buffer is latched when a thread is reading or modifying the contents of a page.
 A buffer is also latched when the page is being read from disk or written to disk.
 A latch is used to maintain the physical consistency of the data on the page while it's being read or modified.
 In contrast, a lock is used to maintain logical and transactional consistency.
-- IO error: This value shows the count of buffers that may have encountered any I/O-related OS errors (this doesn't necessarily indicate a problem).
+- **IO error**: This value shows the count of buffers that may have encountered any I/O-related OS errors (this doesn't necessarily indicate a problem).
-- Page Life Expectancy: This counter measures the amount of time in seconds that the oldest page has stayed in the buffer pool.
+- **Page Life Expectancy**: This counter measures the amount of time in seconds that the oldest page has stayed in the buffer pool.

 You can obtain detailed information about buffer pool for database pages by using the `sys.dm_os_buffer_descriptors` DMV.
 But use this DMV with caution as it can run a long time and produce a huge output if your SQL Server is allowed to have lots of RAM at its disposal.